TheGreenMachine/Zenith-Java/README.md

 Follow the instructions in the file SAMPLElib1816.properties to configure the build.

-**The gradle-build-2018 uses gradle to build but uses the old 2017 JAR files.**
+**The gradle-build-2018 branch uses gradle to build but uses the old 2017 JAR files.**